amirongit/notecode/django.md

 all relational fields expect the concrete model or a lazy reference as their first positional argument.

-field names must not conflict with the database access API, Python keywords, contain consecutive underscores, or end with an underscore.
+field names must not conflict with the DB access API, Python keywords, contain consecutive underscores, or end with an underscore.

 a nested `Meta` class within a model provides metadata (anything that is not a field).

-`Manager` provides database query operations to models.<br>
+`Manager` provides DB query operations to models.<br>
 a default instance is assigned to `objects` unless a custom manager is defined.<br>
 it is accessible only through model classes, not instances.